Liquid carbon dioxide: Properties

 Liquid carbon dioxide is a type of liquid which is formed from highly compressed and cooled gaseous carbon dioxide.
 It does not form under atmospheric conditions.
 It only exists when the pressure is above 5.1 atm and the temperature is under 31.1 °C (temperature of critical point) and above -56.6 °C (temperature of triple point).
 The chemical symbol remains the same as gaseous carbon dioxide (CO_{2}).
-It is transparent and odorless and the density of it is 1101 kg/m3 when the liquid is at full saturation at -37 °C.
+It is transparent and odorless, and its density is 1101 kg/m3 when the liquid is at full saturation at -37 °C.

 The solubility of water in liquid carbon dioxide is measured in a range of temperatures, ranging from -29 °C to 22.6 °C. At this temperature, the pressure is measured in a range from 15 to 60 atmospheres.
+The solubility turned out to be very low: from 0.02 to 0.10 %.

 Uses

 Uses of liquid carbon dioxide include the preservation of food, in fire extinguishers, and in commercial food processes.
-For food preservation, liquid carbon dioxide is used to refrigerate, preserve, store and soften.
+For food preservation, liquid carbon dioxide is used to refrigerate, preserve, store, and soften.
 In a fire extinguisher, the CO_{2} is stored under pressure as a liquid to act as an anti-flammable.
 The liquid carbon dioxide not only reduces combustion by displacing oxygen, but also cools the burning surface to avoid further damage.
 Solvent extraction using compressed liquid CO_{2} can be used in industrial processes such as removing caffeine from coffee or improving the yield of olive oil production.

 Liquid carbon dioxide is being considered as a means of CO2 transportation for underground or subsea storage purposes.
 Due to its high density as a liquid, it is much more feasible to ship than as a gas.

+CO_{2} is also used in large-scale air-to-water heat pumps for district heating, replacing less-environmentally-friendly refrigerants.
+The CO_{2} changes phases between liquid and gaseous in the process.